awsdocs/aws-lambda-developer-guide/doc_source/configuration-layers.md

 **To create a layer \(API\)**

-To create a layer, use the publish\-layer\-version command with a name, description, \.zip file archive, and list of [runtimes](lambda-runtimes.md) that are compatible with the layer\.
-The list of runtimes is optional\.
+To create a layer, use the publish\-layer\-version command with a name, description, \.zip file archive, a list of [runtimes](lambda-runtimes.md) and a list of architectures that are compatible with the layer\.
+The runtimes and architecture parameters are optional\.

 ```
 aws lambda publish-layer-version --layer-name my-layer --description "My layer"  \
 --license-info "MIT" --content S3Bucket=lambda-layers-us-east-2-123456789012,S3Key=layer.zip \
  --compatible-runtimes python3.6 python3.7 python3.8
+  --compatible-architectures "arm64" "x86_64"
 ```

 You should see output similar to the following: